 I recommend packing a camera and a Kindle, and maybe your laptop, but don’t bring much more than that.
 Unless you have other electronics you’ll really need on your trip, it’s just not worth the risk of them being lost or stolen.

-6) DON’T TAKE a Europe-wide guidebook: Lonely Planet and many other publications have a guidebook that covers all of Europe.
-While that might seem like a good idea if you’re planning to visit several countries or are still deciding where to go, they rarely have sufficient detail on any individual place.
+Lonely Planet and many other publications have a guidebook that covers all of Europe, but they rarely have sufficient detail on any individual place.
 Do your generic Europe research online, and get the guidebooks for the specific countries or regions you’ll be visiting.

-8) DON’T PACK overly casual clothes: Europeans tend to dress well, and they generally dress up more than North Americans do.
-While you’ll want some casual clothes for hanging around your hostel or hitting the pool or beach, I’d suggest bringing a collection of slightly nicer clothing for your Europe trip.
+Europeans tend to dress well and dress up more than North Americans do.
+While you’ll want some casual clothes for hanging around your hostel or hitting the pool or beach, I’d suggest bringing slightly nicer clothing for your Europe trip.

 Europeans tend to wear clothes that are more fitted compared to Americans and Canadians so avoid packing baggy clothes.
 Also, do not wear anything that is too revealing and dress more on the smart casual side.
 Don’t look like a tourist by leaving your sweatpants, sweatshirts, graphic tees, sports sneakers, baseball caps, and fanny packs at home.
 Also, avoid clothes that are a one-time outfit.
 You need to pack pieces that a versatile and can be used for a number of different activities to avoid lugging around heavy baggage and hefty checked bag fees.